sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 - argocd-server-xxxxx-xxxxx

-Find the Route that was created and access it to open the ArgoCD UI at the login page.
+Find the Route that was created `in YOUR PROJECT` and access it to open the ArgoCD UI at the login page.

 Here is one way to find the ArgoCD Route from the command line.

 ```
-oc get route -n YOUR-NAMESPACE argocd-server -o jsonpath='{.spec.host}{"\n"}'
+oc get route -n YOUR-PROJECT argocd-server -o jsonpath='{.spec.host}{"\n"}'
 ```

 Another way to find the route is to look at the main menu in the OpenShift Console, on the left, under `Networking -> Routes`.